How to Charge a Dead ATV Battery

 Connect the battery charger to the dead battery like you usually would:

-• The negative (black) lead of the charger attaches to the positive (-) battery terminal.
+• The charger’s negative (black) lead attaches to the positive (-) battery terminal.

-• The positive (red) lead of the charger attaches to the positive (+) battery terminal.
+• The charger’s positive (red) lead attaches to the positive (+) battery terminal.

 6. Initiate the Charging Process

-Check this post if you want to learn how to identify your battery’s CCA and other crucial metrics.
-If you need a more in-depth guide on how to charge a battery, please refer to this illustrated step-by-step guide.
+Check this post to learn how to identify your battery’s CCA and other crucial metrics.
+If you need a more in-depth guide on charging a battery, please refer to this illustrated step-by-step guide.

 7. Charge for up to 24 Hours

-Hopefully, the charger will now initiate the charging process as normal.
-In that case, allow the battery to fully charge until the charger shuts off automatically or enters a maintenance mode.
+Hopefully, the charger will now initiate the charging process as usual.
+In that case, allow the battery to fully charge until the charger shuts off automatically or enters maintenance mode.

-This process usually takes up to 24 hours with a battery that is completely drained.
+This process usually takes up to 24 hours with a completely drained battery.

 8. Install the Fully Charged Battery to the ATV